westwadrone/westwadrone.github.io/_posts/2019-10-30-drone-summit.md

 #### Edmonds City Hall, Edmonds, WA

-We had our kick-off meeting to discuss use of drone in local public agencies in Western Washington.
-We met at City of Edmonds on Sept 20, 2019.
-This summit was made possible with collaboration between Greg Lang from Pierce County, Peter Keum from King County and David Rohde from City of Edmonds.
+We had our kick-off meeting to discuss the use of drones in local public agencies in Western Washington.
+We met in the City of Edmonds on Sept 20, 2019.
+This summit was made possible through the collaborative efforts of Greg Lang from Pierce County, Peter Keum from King County and David Rohde from City of Edmonds.

-Representing agencies from Washington State to counties to cities, and tribe organizations were present.
+Public agencies from Washington state counties, cities, and tribe organizations were present.
 We wanted to use this forum to communicate and share information relating to small drone use.

 #### Meeting Summary

 Goal of this kick-off meeting was to share, to learn, and to practice using small drones for local WA Puget Sound public agencies.
-Here is general outline of the meeting.[Presentation Slide Link.](https://slides.com/keump/deck-45)
+Here is general outline of the meeting.
+[Presentation Slide Link.](https://slides.com/keump/deck-45)

 #### Part I: Learn